Making AI Less "Thirsty": Uncovering and Addressing the Secret Water Footprint of AI Models: Introduction

-$\bullet$ \textbf{Inference:} ChatGPT needs to ``drink'' a \textbf{500ml bottle of water} for a simple conversation of roughly 20-50 questions and answers, depending on when and where ChatGPT is deployed.\footnote{Without data from the model developer, we assume that each inference consumes $e=0.00396$kWh energy based on the estimate of \cite{ML_ChatGPT_inference_energy_Medium_blog_2023}, the data center's power usage effectiveness ($PUE$) is 1.2, electricity water intensity factor ($EWIF$) for off-site electricity generation is 1.8L/kWh \cite{GreenGrid_Whitepaper_WUE}, and water usage effectiveness ($WUE_{on}$) for on-site cooling is between 0.5L/kWh and 5L/kWh depending on weather conditions.
-The total water footprint is calculated as $e\cdot\left[PUE\cdot EWIF +WUE_{on}\right]$.} While a 500ml bottle of water might not seem too much, the total combined water footprint for inference is still extremely large, considering ChatGPT's billions of users.

-All these numbers are likely to increase by multiple times for the newly-launched GPT-4 that has a significantly larger model size.
-But, up to this point, there has been little public data available to form a reasonable estimate of the water footprint for GPT-4.
+In this paper, we advocate for a holistic approach to sustainable AI that extends beyond the carbon footprint to also address the water footprint.
+Specifically, we present a principled methodology to estimate AI's total water footprint, including both operational water and embodied water.
+By taking the GPT-3 model with 175 billion parameters as an example \cite{ML_GPT3_Energy_Others_NIPS_2020_NEURIPS2020_1457c0d6}, we show that training GPT-3 in Microsoft's U.S. data centers can {consume} a total of {5.4 million liters} of water, including \textbf{700,000 liters} of scope-1 on-site water consumption.
+Additionally, GPT-3 needs to ``drink'' (i.e., consume) a \textbf{500ml bottle of water} for roughly 10 -- 50 medium-length responses, depending on when and where it is deployed.

-Next, by using a principled methodology to estimate the fine-grained water footprint, we show concretely that AI models such as Google's \model \cite{ML_LaMDA_Lanugage_Google_arXiv_2022_thoppilan2022lamda} can consume a stunning amount of water in the order of millions of liters.
-We also show that WUE (Water Usage Effectiveness, a measure of water efficiency) is varying both spatially and temporally, implying that judiciously deciding ``when'' and ``where'' to train a large AI model can significantly cut the water footprint.
-In addition, we point out the need of increasing transparency of AI models' water footprint, including disclosing more information about operational data and keeping users informed of the runtime WUE.
-Finally, we highlight the necessity of holistically addressing water footprint along with carbon footprint to enable truly sustainable AI --- \emph{the water footprint of AI models can no longer stay under the radar}.
+Next, we show that WUE (Water Usage Effectiveness, a measure of water efficiency) varies both spatially and temporally, suggesting that judiciously deciding ``when'' and ``where'' to train a large AI model can significantly cut the water footprint.
+We also emphasize the need for increasing transparency of AI' water footprint, including disclosing more information about operational data and keeping users informed of the runtime water efficiency.
+Finally, we highlight the necessity of holistically addressing water footprint along with carbon footprint to enable truly sustainable AI --- \emph{the water footprint of AI can no longer stay under the radar}.